 Crypto airdrops are used by many projects, from start-ups to well-established businesses.
 Projects are only successful if they attract and maintain an active user base.
 An airdrop is effectually a marketing strategy to raise awareness of a new currency.
-Here’s a quick rundown on what crypto airdrops.
+Here’s a quick rundown of what crypto airdrops are and how they work in 2024.

 KEY TAKEAWAYS